v-royavinash/MIFT-EOC/Wiki/DeploymentGuide.md

 1. When prompted, log in to your Azure subscription.

-1. Azure will create a "Custom deployment" based on the TEOC ARM template with pre-filled vlaues.
+1. Azure will create a "Custom deployment" based on the TEOC ARM template with pre-filled values.

     > **Note:** Please ensure that you use numbers and lower case in any of the field values otherwise the deployment may fail.